StellaSFE96/swedcon18-lia-test/TEST.md

 # 6. Complete the following challenges

 ## a.
-Challenges 2/3 completed, last one was completed with the help of the provided solution.
+Challenge sequence 1. (last one was completed with the help of the provided solution)

 ### challenge 1 of 3: